Skip to main content

 3 Factors That Affect Timber Prices

-• Wood species: Hardwoods typically cost more than softwoods
+• Wood species: Hardwoods typically cost more than softwoods — sometimes three or four times as much for something like oak compared to pine

 4 Common Calculation Mistakes to Avoid